AlexBinder/LRP_EfficientnetB0/README.md

-# LRP for EfficientNet-B0 of
+# LRP for EfficientNet-B0 from https://github.com/lukemelas/EfficientNet-PyTorch

 ### Acknowledgements